pogogits/practical-python/README.md

 # Welcome!

+Thanks David, for opening your course with an accessiable licence.
+I value being able to fork it and learn.

 When David first learned Python nearly 25 years ago, David was immediately struck by how David could productively apply it to all sorts of messy work projects.
 Fast-forward a decade and David found himself teaching others the